sigven/pcgr/README.md

     * Installation now relies on two separate [conda](https://docs.conda.io/en/latest/) packages, `pcgr` (Python component) and `pcgrr` (R component).
-      Direct Docker support remains, with the Dockerfile simplified to rely exclusively on the installation of the above conda packages.
+      Direct Docker support remains, with the Dockerfile simplified to rely exclusively on the installation of the above Conda packages.
   * Remove VCF validation step.
 Feedback from users suggested that Ensembl's `vcf-validator` was often too stringent so its use has been deprecated.
     The `--no_vcf_validate` option remains for backwards compatibility.